smaremanda/add-in-docs/how-to/persisting-add-in-state-and-settings.md

 }
 ```

 The  **saveAsync** method saves roaming settings asynchronously and takes an optional callback function.
 This code sample passes a callback function named `saveMyAppSettingsCallback` to the **saveAsync** method.
-When the asynchronous call returns, the _asyncResult_ parameter of the `saveMyAppSettingsCallback` function provides access to an[AsyncResult](https://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object that you can use to determine the success or failure of the operation with the **AsyncResult.status** property.
+When the asynchronous call returns, the _asyncResult_ parameter of the `saveMyAppSettingsCallback` function provides access to an [AsyncResult](https://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object that you can use to determine the success or failure of the operation with the **AsyncResult.status** property.

 ### Removing a roaming setting
 <a name="PersistMailboxData_RemoveSetting"> </a>

-Also extending the preceding examples, the following  `removeAppSetting` function, shows how to use the[RoamingSettings.remove](https://dev.outlook.com/reference/add-ins/RoamingSettings.html%28Office.15%29.md) method to remove the `cookie` setting and save all the roaming settings back to the Exchange Server.
+Also extending the preceding examples, the following  `removeAppSetting` function, shows how to use the [RoamingSettings.remove](https://dev.outlook.com/reference/add-ins/RoamingSettings.html%28Office.15%29.md) method to remove the `cookie` setting and save all the roaming settings back to the Exchange Server.

 ```